M-Raj123/ReactJs-App/README.md

 # ReactJs-App
-learn to build the ReactJs App
+Learn to Build a ReactJs App